Silicon Module Super League

 SMSL group members have held the PV efficiency record for some time.
 Trina Solar in 2015 had set the previous record of 22.13%.
 Again, in July 2016, Trina Solar claimed that its production lines were able to produce the same kind of PERC cells in large volume with an average efficiency of 21.12%.
 This new, later higher cell efficiency which surpasses Trina Solar's record, has been independently confirmed by the Fraunhofer ISE CalLab in Germany.
-Trina Solar achieves 24.13% conversion efficiency for IBC solar cell.
+Trina Solar achieved 24.13% conversion efficiency for IBC solar cell.